tcltk/tcllib/embedded/md/tcllib/files/modules/zip/decode.md

 # <a name='description'></a>DESCRIPTION

+Note: packages Trf and zlibtcl are not required if TCL 8\.6 is available\.
 This package provides commands to decompress and access the contents of zip archives\.

 # <a name='section2'></a>API